It was the most frightening moment of Jim Malcolm's career.

-Joe Vitalo, president of the Hernando Classroom Teachers Association union, maintains Sandra Hadsock felt a similar fear Wednesday when, authorities say, the 64-year-old veteran art teacher swung two or three times at a male student who called her vulgar names at Central High School.
+Joe Vitalo, president of the Hernando Classroom Teachers Association, maintains Sandra Hadsock felt a similar fear Wednesday when, authorities say, the 64-year-old veteran art teacher swung two or three times at a male student who called her vulgar names at Central High School.

-The altercation was caught on a student's cell phone camera and witnesses said Hadsock "attacked" the student.
+The altercation was caught on a student's cell phone camera.
 She was arrested on one count of child abuse and released on bond later that day.